 Search online for information on increasing your SaaS products’ conversion rate and you’ll find page after page countless techniques designed to help you convert more of your visitors into trial users and paying customers.

 Often, these tactics are successful — when implemented effectively, they can boost your conversion rate and increase your visitor-to-trial-user conversion rate.
 But by solving one problem, it’s quite easy to create another: customers who sign up for your product without really needing it.

 Of course, we don’t mean “mistaken signups” in a pejorative sense — these customers didn’t do anything wrong or make a critical mistake.
-Instead, they signed up for your trial or bought your product by mistake, either as a result of a marketing issue or another factor.
+Instead, they signed up for your trial or bought your product by mistake, either due to a marketing issue or another factor.

 At best, your business has a missed opportunity; at worst, a quick and simple refund.
-However, mistaken signups can cause difficulties to your business when they leave feedback in your Net Promoter Score® survey that doesn’t accurately reflect real customer sentiment.
+However, mistaken signups can cause difficulties for your business when they leave feedback in your Net Promoter Score® survey that doesn’t accurately reflect genuine customer sentiment.

 How a Mistaken Signup Can Affect Your NPS